 Financial markets should produce modest positive returns Low economic growth prospects for the year mean that SA focussed corporates will struggle to grow earnings and dividends in real terms over the next twelve months.
 Despite this, a large proportion of the SA market is dominated by resource and rand hedge stocks which are still enjoying the benefits of a growing global economy and should still produce modestly positive returns.

 Over the shorter term, the outlook for fixed income assets is encouraging.
 The weak economy and the stable currency are taking the pressure off the inflation rate and are providing the SARB with the data to cut short term interest rates.
 Given that yields across the yield curve are positive, real returns can be expected from fixed-income investments over the next few months.

-The fund performed well during the first quarter 2019.
-This was mainly due to excellent performance from the preference shares we hold.
+The fund continued to perform well during the second quarter 2019.
+This was mainly due to good performance from the preference shares we hold.
 Steinhoff preference shares are still suspended and we are hopeful that this issue will be resolved soon.
 The exposure to Steinhoff preference shares is around 1% of the fund.